Edna Krabappel: Character

 Krabappel's name was chosen by early Simpsons writers Wallace Wolodarsky and Jay Kogen as a play on the fruit "crabapple" and as a reference to the teacher Miss Crabtree from the 1930s Our Gang shorts.
-Also, there was an initial joke of no one mispronouncing the character's last name as "Crabapple" until Milhouse uses it in a later episode, stunning the other children.
+Also, there was an initial joke of everyone mispronouncing the character's last name as "Crabapple" until Milhouse uses it in a later episode, stunning the other children.
 The real Seymour Skinner also mispronounced her name.
-In one episode, Homer is horrified to learn that no one has corrected him for calling her "Crandall".
+In one episode, Homer is horrified to learn that no one has corrected him for accidentally calling her "Crandall".
 Like many characters, Ms. Krabappel has a memorable catchphrase, used often in the series: her derisive laugh ("HA!").

 Retirement

 Marcia Wallace died on October 25, 2013; according to her son, the cause of death was related to pneumonia.
 Staff on The Simpsons had reportedly been aware of her illness.
 Showrunner Al Jean said, "I was tremendously saddened to learn this morning of the passing of the brilliant and gracious Marcia Wallace."
-The show suggests that it should make Julie Kavner replace Wallace, but Jean also announced that the show would retire her character.
+Although Julie Kavner, the voice of Marge Simpson, was considered to replace Wallace, Jean announced that the show would retire her character.
 The series first acknowledged Wallace's passing in the episode "Four Regrettings and a Funeral", in which the chalkboard gag in the opening sequence was changed to read a single "We'll really miss you Mrs. K".
 The episode "The Man Who Grew Too Much" later showed Ned Flanders wearing a black armband and mourning Edna, whose portrait joined that of Maude, Ned's first wife.

 Posthumous character appearances

 In "Moho House" (season 28, episode 21), she appears as a ghost with Maude when Marge looks at everyone enjoying their spouses.
+She also appears as a ghost together with Maude in "Monty Burns' Fleeing Circus", while Ned is watching his sons perform a song on stage.
 In "Todd, Todd, Why Hast Thou Forsaken Me?" (season 31, episode 9), she accompanies Maude Flanders as they greet Ned and Homer into Heaven, and appears again at the end of the episode as a ghost hovering over Ned's bed, saying, "Ha!".
 In "Diary Queen" (season 32, episode 12), the episode is centred around her diary and she guest-stars through archive recordings.